pm0kjp/cuny-capstone/lit_review/google_scholar_pronouns.md

  - Differences in some referential devices
   * number of references made did not differ significantly
   * length of narration similar (not a confounder)
   * V. important to my hypothesis: "As predicted, the control group maintained reference to a character in focus by using pronominal expressions more often, the effect of which was to make the narrative move ‘faster’ and more cohesively, than if full NPs had been used.
 Also as predicted, this pattern of reference used by the control group was the opposite of how they re-introduced a character.
 The AS group showed less use of pronominal expressions and conversely more full NPs to maintain focus on a protagonist."
+  * "people with AS preferentially used simple and unlinked sentences, without taking into account the relation between a specific event with what had happened before"
  - HFA/AS had less well organized / cohesive stories than controls
+ - Mixed results re ambiguous references, depending on which character
+ - No significant difference for the groups in theory of mind expressions
+ - No significant difference in causal expressions
+ - Fewer temporal expressions
+ - "... suggest an impairment in the ability to establish links between particular episodes with more global themes, highlighting difficulties in referential ability"
+ - Stories equally lengthy and complex, no global syntactical deficits to explain referential difficulties
+ - Overall: strong language abilities but subtle ToM linguistic differences

 ---------